OLSAS – University of Toronto

 The Personal Statement is also an opportunity to highlight your non-academic accomplishments and any circumstances that may have contributed to, or detracted from, your academic and non-academic success, such as:

-• the impact of temporary or permanent physical disabilities.
+• the impact of temporary or permanent disabilities and/or health conditions.

 You may want to write to the Committee about the different ways you see yourself contributing to the law school and legal community.